knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Also played around with my gpu project.
 I now have tesselation working really well!
 It wasn't even that hard, so that is amazing, there are some nice videos which I have already sent to Degu!
 Really looks great!

+### 2024-03-26 01:10

+Just finishing my laundry.
+Late monday entry!

+Work went fast, spent some time on UI improvements and first serial writes (with no machine on the other side BTW)...
+And then did some work with A. on Picos (we took a look at it, made it work again and stuff like that).

+Hit gym afterwards, met Miguel again!
+And also met (not spoke to tho) the other huge CERN bearded guy.
+Was repping like 100-110kg benches like crazy.
+Huge.

+Ann. might be getting sick...
+I hope we get to be together for a bit at least.

+I had a look at rental cars and all those options felt surprisingly cheap to me...
+Hopefully the price ranges don't lie.
+I might actually just rent a car for a day or two for me and Ann. and we might be able to do some nice trips that way!

+Also I'm getting a little anxious about the golf clubs.
+I hope that's gonna be alright and they are gonna be just waiting for me to get them!

+Gotta get my laundry now!
+Cya.